Talk to Someone

 - Title IX coordinators are available to talk with community members about their concerns and questions – no matter how big or small – about a specific incident or the campus sexual climate in general.
 They can also connect you with other campus resources, such as SHARE or the Yale Police.

-- If you have experienced sexual misconduct, they will review your options and work with you to find accommodations that address your needs.
-These might include switching classes or residential housing assignments, or setting up a no-contact agreement.
-Some accommodations can be implemented without the alleged offender’s knowledge or involvement.
+- If you have experienced sexual misconduct, they will review your options and work with you to find accommodations and other supportive measures that address your needs.
+These might include switching classes or residential housing assignments, or setting up a no-contact arrangement.
+Some accommodations can be implemented without the respondent’s knowledge or involvement.
 If you chose to pursue a disciplinary or criminal complaint, they can connect you with the UWC or the Yale Police.

-- If you have been accused of sexual misconduct, Title IX coordinators can review policies, provide and arrange training, assist with arranging accommodations, and help you find an adviser.
+- If you have been accused of sexual misconduct, Title IX coordinators can review policies, provide and arrange training, assist with arranging accommodations and other supportive measures, and help you find an advisor.